 A swap is an agreement whereby a floating (or market) price is exchanged for a fixed price, over a specified period(s) of time.
 In addition to energy commodities, swaps can also be used to hedge a variety of market prices – from agricultural commodities to foreign exchange rates to interest rate swaps.
 Swaps are referred to as such because the buyers and sellers of swaps are “swapping” cash flows with one another, as we will explore though a practical, real-world example.

-Energy consumers utilize swaps in order to fix or lock in their energy costs, while energy producers utilize swaps in order to lock in or fix their revenues and/or cash flow.
-Likewise various market participants, such as processors, refiners, traders, marketers and merchants often use swaps to hedge their profit margins and inventories (stocks).
-Similarly, swaps are also utilized by companies seeking to hedge their exposure to foreign exchange, interest rate and agricultural commodity risks as well.
+Energy consumers often hedge with swaps to fix or lock in their energy costs, while energy producers often utilize swaps to lock in or fix their revenues and/or cash flow.
+Likewise various market participants, such as processors, refiners, traders, marketers and merchants often use swaps to hedge their profit margins and inventories (stocks) as well.

 As an example of how one can utilize an energy swap, let's assume that you're a large fuel consuming company in the Houston-New Orleans geographical area, who wants to fix or lock in the price of your anticipated ultra-low sulfur diesel fuel (ULSD) cost for a specific month.
-For sake of simplicity, let's assume that you are looking to hedge 80% of your anticipated, October fuel consumption, which equates to 100,000 gallons.
-In order to do accomplish this you could purchase an October Platts’ Gulf Coast ULSD swap from one of your counterparties, often a financial institution or commodity trading firm.
+For sake of simplicity, let's assume that you are looking to hedge 80% of your anticipated December USLD fuel consumption, which equates to 100,000 gallons.
+To accomplish this, you could purchase a December US Gulf Coast ULSD swap from one of your counterparties, often a financial institution or commodity trading firm.
 If you had purchased this swap yesterday at the prevailing market price, the price would have been (approximately) $ 2.3198/gallon which is the equivalent of $97.4316/BBL as there are 42 gallons in one barrel.

-Now let’s examine the results of this swap if Gulf Coast ULSD prices settle both higher and lower than your price of $1.3166/gallon.
+Now let’s examine the results of this swap if Gulf Coast ULSD prices settle both higher and lower than the $2.3198 that you paid for the swap.

-As the results of both outcomes indicate, by purchasing a ULSD swap for $1.3166/gallon, your net fuel cost (again assuming that both the swap and gross physical price are both priced on the same index) will be $2.3198 regardless of whether ULSD prices settle higher or lower than $1.3166.
-If ULSD prices settle higher than $1.3166 you will have a gain on the swap which offsets the increase in your physical fuel price.
-On the other hand, if ULSD prices settle lower than $1.3166, you will have a loss on the swap which offsets the decreases in your physical fuel price.
+As the results of both outcomes indicate, by purchasing a Gulf Coast ULSD swap for $2.3198/gallon, your net fuel cost (again assuming that both the swap and gross physical price are both priced on the same index) will be $2.3198 regardless of whether Gulf Coast ULSD prices settle higher or lower than $2.3198.
+If Gulf Coast ULSD prices settle higher than $2.3198 you will have a gain on the swap which offsets the increase in your gross physical fuel price.
+On the other hand, if Gulf Coast ULSD prices settle lower than $2.3198, you will have a loss on the swap which must be accounted for when calculating your net fuel cost.

-While this example examined how a fuel consumer can use swaps to hedge ultra-low sulfur diesel fuel price risk, the same methodology can also be used to hedge exposure to various energy commodities such as electricity, gasoline, jet fuel, natural gas, propane, etc. In addition, as previously mentioned, energy producers, refiners, traders and marketers can also utilize swaps to hedge their energy price risk.
+While this example examined how a fuel consumer can use swaps to hedge ultra-low sulfur diesel fuel price risk, similar methodologies can also be used to hedge exposure to other energy commodities such as electricity, gasoline, jet fuel, natural gas, propane, etc. In addition, as previously mentioned, energy producers, refiners, traders and marketers can also utilize swaps to hedge their energy price risk.
 For example, if you are a crude oil producer looking to hedge your oil production, you could do so by selling crude oil swaps, the opposite of what the consumer in our example did to hedge their fuel price risk.

-This post is the first in an introductory series on energy hedging.
+This post is the second in an introductory series on energy hedging.
 The additional posts in the series can be accessed via the following links: